Best Smartwatches for 4-Year-Olds (2026): What Actually Works at This Age

 Resist the temptation to enable everything on day one.
 Start with time display, calling, and SOS.
 That is it.
 Once your child masters those basics, you can add step counting, a camera, or other features one at a time.
 Dumping everything on a five-year-old at once leads to confusion, frustration, and the watch ending up in a drawer.

 For watches that need daily charging, make it a ritual.
 "Toothbrush, pajamas, watch on the charger."
-Owen's watch charger lives on his nightstand right next to his water cup.
+Our tester's watch charger lives on his nightstand right next to his water cup.
 It took about a week of reminders before he started doing it on his own.
 Mostly.

 Your five-year-old will accidentally call you during nap time.
 They will take 200 photos of nothing.
 They will forget they are wearing it and smack it into a wall.
 They will tell you the watch is broken when actually it just needs to be charged.
 This is all normal.
 Give it two weeks before you decide whether it is working.